macie-k/remove-ghost-followers/README.md

 ## How to
 1. If you're on windows download the the ready to use `.exe` from [here](http://bit.ly/remove-ghosts-releases) or
-2. Install [instabot](https://github.com/ohld/igbot) using: `pip install instabot`
-3. Locate the package using `pip show instabot` and navigate to the given path
-4. Copy files from `to_replace` folder to the opened instabot location and replace the originals
+2. Unzip import.zip
-5. Launch the script: `python remove_ghosts.py`
+5. Launch the script: `python RmG_Followers.py`

 <br>